LLMServe/DistServe/distserve/evaluation/docs/README-AE.md

 *Compute Time: 5 min*

-The abalation study is CPU-only.
+The ablation study is CPU-only.
 We preferred you allocate `RTX3090` or `L40S` where 32 vCPU instance is available.

 Follow the steps below to create a instance with one `RTX3090` GPU instance on [RunPod](https://www.runpod.io/) with template `DistLLM-AE-GPU`:
 - Log in to [RunPod](https://www.runpod.io/) with the credentials provided in hotcrp.